-The research in [3][9][13] is primarily focussed on the evolution of 2D procedural textures.
-Although these textures can be rendered onto 3D surfaces, the results are usually unsatisfactory, since such textures do not consider morphological features of the surface.
+The majority of work in texture evolution has concentrated on 2D textures.
+This is largely because 2D textures are easily analysed with well-known image processing techniques.
+Although 2D textures can be extended onto 3D surfaces, the results are usually unsatisfactory, since such textures do not consider morphological features of the surface, lights, or viewer.
 This results in surface textures which are uniform across the entire 3D surface, and which do not react to surface characteristics such as location or orientation in 3-space.